This page is from APP, the official source of professional practice for policing.

 Purpose and scope

-This authorised professional practice (APP) provides guidance to forces on meeting the requirements of the Management of Police Information (MoPI) Code of Practice 2005 in relation to the review, retention and disposal of policing information and records.
+This authorised professional practice (APP) provides guidance to forces on meeting the requirements of the Police information and records management Code of Practice in relation to the review, retention and disposal of policing information and records.
 This APP is supplemented by the Manual of Guidance (currently under development), which provides a further level of operational data.

 There is a subset of policing information and records that relates to evidential material.
 This refers to any physical property, digital data or media that is downloaded or recovered, could form part of the evidence of a criminal offence and may become a court exhibit in any judicial proceedings.
 This could include downloads from mobile phones, body-worn video footage and CCTV.
 This definition applies to both digital and physical evidence.